uva-hydroinformatics/uva-hydroinformatics.github.io/README.md

 bundle exec jekyll serve

-4. This generates the _site folder.
+4. This generates the <underscore>site folder.
 Go to http://localhost:4000 to see the site

-5. Edit files in the _data, _includes, _layouts, and _pages folders to edit the content and look of the site.
-Do not directly edit files in the _site folder.
+5. Edit files in the <underscore>data, <underscore>includes, <underscore>layouts, and <underscore>pages folders to edit the content and look of the site.
+Do not directly edit files in the <underscore>site folder.

 6. After making changes, to files in these folders, simple refresh the website to see the changes.